Quick theatre history quiz: Can you guess the plot of this play from these two lines?

 That’s a great strategy.
 One I’ve used myself.

 Now, like I promised, let’s explore some techniques for actually creating epic content.

 How to train to write an epic blog post

 Epic content ideas don’t come easy.
 Getting them down on paper is even harder.
 Getting them to fit together, make sense and wow people is the hardest.

 That’s why you need to train.
 Here’s my routine:

 - Read like mad — An epic blog post is a convergence of two or more ideas (like twelve).
 It’s the accumulation of concepts over months.
 The only way to make those concepts snowball is to read — books, magazines, blogs.
 Listen to interviews and watch documentaries.

 - Take notes — I keep a small blue notebook on my desk for content ideas.
 In that notebook I write down headlines.
 Then I try to scratch out a short outline.
 I also write in books (that I own).
 For books I don’t own (like the library) I’ll use small pencil marks, go back through the book and then type in those lines.
-I also save articles to Readability and Evernote.
+I also save articles to Evernote.
 An epic blog post is loaded with resources.
 Loaded.

 - Be the dumbest guy in the room — Surround yourself with people smarter than you.
 And listen.
 Absorb.
 If and when you get a chance, ask probing questions.
 Dig for answers and new material.
 Be relentless in your quest for knowledge.
 Honor your curiosity.

 - Study your niche — Do you know who is creating content in your industry?
 Find out and then apply a little Jack Welch blogging strategy: can you be number one or two in your industry?
 What can you do to be different?